rusty-ferris-club/backpack/README.md

       path: .*
 ```

-You can set different actions and swaps for when people do `bp new` vs `bp apply`.
+You can set different actions and swaps for when people do `bp` vs `bp -f` (fetch and apply to current folder).

 For file operations such as renaming, moving and so on, you can use vanilla actions (`mv x y`, `rm x`).
 </details>